Tahoe National Forest

 If the ecosystem plan components do not meet the applicable requirements for one of these species at risk, additional plan components specific to the needs of that species must be added to the plan to provide a ‘fine filter’ approach so that the requirements are provided.
 Together, the ecosystem plan components and the species-specific plan components would provide ecological conditions that would meet the NFMA requirement for diversity of plant and animal communities.
 The 2012 rule uses the term ‘ecological conditions’ to characterize what species at risk need.
 Ecological conditions include biological habitat conditions and other influences on species, such as human uses and structures.
 This term should be interpreted to encompass for species at risk at least the ‘amount and quality of habitat’ that plans were required to provide for MIS by the 1982 regulations.
 As it was for the 1982 regulations, viability is to be determined for a ‘plan area.’
 The 2012 rule also provides an alternative approach to providing species diversity for circumstances where it is beyond the authority of the Forest Service or not within the inherent capability of the plan area to provide ecological conditions for a viable population of a species in a plan area.
 This provision would apply to wide-ranging species among others.
 In such cases, plan components must ‘contribute to maintaining a viable population of the species within its range’ (219.9(b)(2)(ii)).
 An approach involving working with other land managers over a larger landscape would be used. “a small subset of species whose status permits inference to the integrity of the larger ecological landscape to which it belongs and provides meaningful information regarding the effectiveness of the plan … Focal species would be commonly selected on the basis of their functional role in ecosystems.”
 (219.19)

-The Forest Service will prepare a Notice of Intent that covers the following items.
+The Forest Service will prepare a Notice of Intent that covers the following items:

 Purpose and Need for Action

 The purpose is to revise the national forest plans as guided by the 2012 Planning Rule (36 CFR part 219).
 According to the National Forest Management Act, forest plans are to be revised on a 10 to 15 year cycle.
 Current plans are due for revisions.
 Responsible officials used science-based assessments and considered public and employee input to identify needed changes to existing plans.
-They have identified the following areas where changes are needed:

 Benefits to People and Communities